dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

 ### Links Strategy

-* Use anchor *text links* instead of just "click here" links, with meaningful text upon the links
+* Use **anchor text** at the links instead of just "click here" links, with meaningful text description upon the links

 * You want qualitative links pointing back to your website, i.e. from authoritative and popular websites
   * however, the more relative those links to your content are, the better (*thematic connections*), i.e. it would not make much sence a non-relative website to provide a link towards your website